 Stories of Bakunawa From the Bicol Region

-There are various stories involving serpent-like creatures that come from different tribes or regions.
-In the Bicol region, it was a beautiful goddess who fell in love with the god of the Moon, Bulan (who has a sister, Haliya, the goddess of the moonlight).
-This goddess did everything to be loved back by Bulan.
-She told birds and sirens to sing for him, she told flowers to send fragrance for him, she told clouds not to cover him, she told the stars to sparkle and amaze him with their beauty, but Bulan refused her affection.
+Stories about serpent-like creatures from various tribes or geographical areas are common.
+In the Bicol region, Bakunawa was actually a beautiful goddess who fell in love with Bulan, the god of the Moon, (who has a sister, Haliya, the goddess of the moonlight).
+Bakunawa went above and beyond to win Bulan's love.
+She commanded the stars to sparkle and astonish him with their beauty, she commanded the birds and sirens to sing for him, she commanded flowers to send him fragrance, and she commanded clouds not to cover him, but Bulan refused her affection.

-The goddess got angry when her love was unreturned.
-She transformed into the giant serpent (the Bakunawa), so that she could devour both Bulan and Haliya.
-But, Bulan and Haliya defended themselves.
-The fight was seen by the supreme god and he became angry at the Bakunawa.
 As punishment, he cursed the broken-hearted goddess to remain a serpent for eternity.
-This curse did not quell the goddess's desire to eat and kill the Moon god and his sister, and she still attacks them even to this day.
-Sometimes Bulan and Haliya hide, so they won't easily be seen by the Bakunawa.
+This curse did not quell the goddess's desire to eat and kill the Moon-god and his sister, and she continues to attack them even to this day.
+To avoid being easily seen by the Bakunawa, Bulan and Haliya, sometimes, occasionally hide.
 According to this myth, the phases of the Moon are explained by the occasional hiding of both the god of the Moon and the goddess of moonlight.

 Bakunawa in Visayan Tales

 The Bakunawa also appears in the Visayan folktale.
 According to this legend, there used to be seven moons, each of which shone on a different night of the week.
 There is currently only one Moon today because the Bakunawa were able to successfully consume the other six.
 The last Moon was saved when people made raucous noises awakening the supreme being.
 He saw Bakunawa's devilment when he awoke and battled it until it was vanquished.